 \section{Discussion}

-In the above sections, we have presented the photometric and spectroscopic analysis of SN~2024acyl.
-We now piece them together to place SN~2024acyl in the context of SNe Ibn, attempting to study its spectrophotometric properties and shed light on their progenitor systems.
-We summarise our findings of SN~2024acyl in the following items.
+In the above sections, we have presented the photometric and spectroscopic analyses of SN~2024acyl.
+We now piece the analyses together to place SN~2024acyl in the context of SNe Ibn, attempting to study its spectrophotometric properties and shed light on their progenitor systems.
+We summarise our findings of SN~2024acyl in the following.